 Not all plastics are made the same either.
 So, identifying what type of materials can be recycled — and where — is key.
 A variety of economic, social, and cultural reasons, including infrastructure, are part of why recycling isn’t always ideal, Besada explains.

-However, transitioning to plastic alternatives that are less harmful to the environment would help, which the report describes as reorientation and diversification.
+However, if consumers and corporations transition to plastic alternatives that are less harmful to the environment that would help, a process the report describes as reorientation and diversification.

 Two men harvest jute crops and stack them for drying in India.
 Jute, which is one of the best alternatives to plastic products, has become an increasingly popular crop to grow in West Bengal.
 Photo: Dipayan Bose/Climate Visuals